Karen Doggenweiler

+Biography

 Doggenweiler is the daughter of Félix Doggenweiler Heim, of Swiss-German descent and Silvia Lapuente, of Spanish-Aragonese descent.
 She is married to the Chilean politician Marco Enríquez-Ominami.
 The marriage produced a child named Manuela.
 Karen started her TV career as the hostess of a morning show alongside Felipe Camiroaga in Televisión Nacional de Chile.

 In 2007, Doggenweiler hosted the show El Baile en TVN with Rafael Araneda.
-On January 2 of 2008, Félix Doggenweiler, Karen's father, died due to a cancer.
-Days after she started a new TV show, La Familia del Último Pasajero and later Estrellas en el Hielo.
-In summer 2009, Karen Doggenweiler hosted Calle 7 with Martín Cárcamo and Todos a Coro.
-At the time she had been co-hosting the reality show Pelotón III with Rafael Araneda on TVN.
+On January 2, 2008, Félix Doggenweiler, Karen's father, died due to cancer.
+Days after, she started a new TV show, La Familia del Último Pasajero and Estrellas en el Hielo to later participate in the comedy film Mansacue.
+In the summer of 2009, Karen Doggenweiler hosted Calle 7 with Martín Cárcamo and Todos a Coro.
+At the time, she co-hosted the reality show Pelotón III with Rafael Araneda on TVN.